Chapter 29: "Runaway"

-"You are welcome.
+"You are most welcome.
 I would want someone to help me in need."

 "I have seen you before but I never really knew you or your background.
-I now know you are truly a good man."
+However I do know you are a good man."

 Augustus tried his best to make me feel at ease as we journeyed along the road.
-As he told me stories of his past adventures out at sea before he retired his life as a sailor, it seemed to take my mind away from the pain I was feeling, even if it was only a temporary fix.
-Little did he realize his stories would change my world forever.
+As he told me stories of his past adventures out at sea before he retired from his life as a sailor, it seemed to take my mind away from the pain I was feeling, even if it was only temporary.
+Little did he realize his stories would change the course of my life.

-We had at last arrived at the shoreline where the fishermen boats lined the docks.
-From the chariot, I could see the foamy sea ebb in and out along the sandy shores, gently splashing against the sides of the wooden boats as the tides rushed the shore before retreating.
+We had at last arrived at the shoreline where the fishing boats bobbled along the docks.
+From the chariot, I could see the foamy sea splashing against the sides of the wooden boats as the tides rushed the shore before retreating.
 There seemed to be no beginning to the waves as my eyes drifted to the blue-gray expanse beyond.
 Observing the rhythmic ebb and flow of the sea seemed to bring a measure of peace that I sorely lacked.

 Augustus voice snapped me back to present.
 "I will be back.
-I am going to see if there are any oils and bandages at this trade post alongside the road," Augustus replied in a warm tone as he ran off quickly into the small cobblestone building, which resembled a small cottage.
+I am going to see if there are any oils and bandages at this trade post along the road."
+He left to go inside the stone building, leaving me behind in the chariot.

-I looked down at the thin white cloth, which was soaked with blood.
-The sight of the blood suddenly filled me with anger; anger against my father.
-It was him that sent the dogs out; it was him who could care less if I died!
-A short while later, Augustus rushed back to the chariot to take off my tattered and bloody cloth.
-I was in his care as he poured the oils over my wounds and gently wrapped my ankle with the new wool cloth he had bought.
+I looked down at the strip of fabric, now dyed a deep maroon.
+The sight of the blood brought waves of fresh anger against my father.
+It was him that ordered the dogs to be released.
+It was him who wanted me dead.
+The man I thought was my father had become dead to me.
+Moments later Augustus returned with a handful of cloth and some ointments.
+I was in his care as he poured the oils over my wounds and gently wrapped my ankle with clean cloth he bought.

 Augustus gave me an incredulous grin.
 "You cannot be serious.
 Have you even traveled outside the confines of the island?
-It takes experienced men who know the seas very well," he replied sternly as he got up from his seat.
-"Such a trip takes months of planning that you are doing out of the whim."
+It takes experienced men who know the seas very well," he said, rising from his seat on the chariot.
+"Such a trip takes months of planning not to mention resources."

-"I suppose so, but I can use the last of my silver coins to buy foodstuffs and other essentials at the trade post up the road.
-Whatever I do not have, the fisherman can supply.
+"I am serious.
+I can use some of my coins to buy foodstuffs and other essentials at the trade post.
+Whatever I do not have, the crew can supply.
 All I know is that there is something better out there waiting for me."

 "What are you running away from?
 A comfortable life?
 A life where your life is planned out for greatness in the island only for you to throw it away?"

 "You reminded me of someone; that is all."
-I stopped in my tracks only to stare back at his serious expression.
-"I apologize for being too protective.
+I sat frozen.
+"I apologize for being overly protective.
 I am not your father and will never be.
 You are a grown man."

 I turned to face him.
 "I remind you of whom?"
-I said softly.
+I asked.

 "The son I lost."

 "How did your wife cope with the loss?"
-I said softly.
+I asked.

 "I can imagine your relief.
-You have been away for all three days.
-It must have been really intense," she sighed.
-"Well I suppose, to get your mind off things, we can invite some of our friends for dinner.
-Perhaps we can invite the royal family," she smiled.
+You were away for these three days.
+It sounded rather intense," she remarked.
+"To ease your mind, I propose we invite some of our friends for a celebratory dinner.
+Perhaps we can even invite the royal family," she added.

 "I think they have other concerns weighing on their minds."